 Parts per million (ppm): Parts per million is the most commonly used term to describe very small amounts of contaminants in our environment.
-They are measures of concentration, the amount of one material in a larger amount of another material; for example, the weight of a toxic chemical in a certain volume of water.
-If you divide a liter of water into a million parts, then each part would be very small and would represent a millionth of the total liter or one part per million of the original liter.
+It is a measure of concentration that describes the amount of one material in a larger amount of another material.
+For example, the amount of a chemical in a volume of water.
+If you divide a liter of water into a million parts, then each part would be equal to "one part per million."